andaley/homesoon/project-diary.md

 - added avg rent to apartment results
 - added averge rent to infoWindow
 - updated homepage search with placeholder values
+- FIXED IMAGES!!!!!!
+- added % more / less than average rent

 TODO
 - change color of marker when user clicks